🇨🇭 Switzerland from $0.07/min

 Open the site, pick Switzerland, enter the number.
 Your first call is free.
 Landlines from $0.07/min — sieben Rappen.

-Try it free30 seconds to sign up · works in any browser · rate shown before you dial
+30 seconds to sign up · works in any browser · rate shown before you dial

 Frequently Asked Questions